mitsuba-renderer/drjit/docs/reference.rst

         computation graph in all instances, it is removed from the function call interface and moved to the caller.

       The flag is *enabled* by default.
-Note that it is only effective in combination with  :py:attr:`SymbolicCalls`.
-The behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch` is also controlled
+Note that it is only meaningful in combination with :py:attr:`SymbolicCalls`.
+Besides calls to instance arrays, this flag also controls the behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch`.
-      by this flag.

    .. autoattribute:: MergeFunctions
       :annotation: